Cloth Diaper Leaks

 The first defense against cloth diaper leaks is a properly fitting diaper.
 Most people know that disposable diapers come in a variety of sizes dependent upon the weight of the child.
 Pick the wrong size diaper, and you are liable to leak.
 A diaper which is too large will allow for leaks because the diaper is likely to have gaps between itself and the baby’s skin.
 A diaper which is too small will allow for leaks because it will not cover all the necessary area.

-The very same thing is true with cloth diapers.
+The very same thing is true for cloth diapers.
 However, generally, cloth diapers allow for a bit more size customization than do disposable diapers.
 This can be a blessing and a curse.
 The benefit is that the diaper can be perfectly sized to fit the shape of your child’s body.
 But, the curse is that the diapers must be adjusted as the child grows.
 Thus, to win the war against leaks, a careful adjustment is a must.

 Disposable diapers can only be adjusted one way, that is, the tabs which close the diaper can be made to be looser or tighter based on the size of the child.
 There are a few brands of cloth diapers which offer this same kind of simple adjustability.
 FuzziBunz offers a Perfect Size Cloth Diaper in 4 sizes which gives this simple adjustability.
-The downside to the simplicity of this diaper is that if a child is to be diapered from birth to potty training, they will need 3-4 different sets of diapers.
+The downside to the simplicity of this diaper is that if a child is to be diapered from birth to potty training, they will need 3-4 different sets of diapers. (see Best Cloth Diapers Page for recommendations)

 Certain cloth diapers, such as Thirsties brand, have multiple sizes that need to be purchased to ensure the correct fit.
 Even so, these diapers must be adjusted based upon the child’s size because the weight range of the diaper is much larger than the weight range of disposable diapers.
 For example, the weight range listed for a size two Thristies Duo Diaper is 18-40 pounds.
 In comparison, the size listed for a size three Pampers diaper is 16-28 pounds.
 Because the weight range is so much wider with this type of cloth diaper, which means the diaper can be used longer, certain adjustments will need to be made to ensure a proper fit.
 Generally, the adjustments are made in the rise and around the waist.
 Depending on the brand of cloth diaper, these adjustments are made with snaps or Velcro-like tabs.